Leaky gut syndrome is a proposed digestive condition where the intestinal lining allows bacteria and toxins into the bloodstream.

 Gut microbiota and leaky gut syndrome

 The intestines are also home to a wide range of bacteria called gut microbiota.
-These bacteria aid digestion, protect the intestinal wall and support normal immune function.
-LGS may involve imbalances in gut microbiota.

 - irritable bowel syndrome (IBS)